 Safety and Security—Install fiber-optic connections to isolate communications from ground potential rise and electrical interference.
-Both the SEL-2800 and the SEL-2810 alarm with a visible red light (650 nm), allowing simple visual troubleshooting.
+Transmits visible light (650 nm) for easy inspection.

 Fast Data Rates—Transfer data at rates up to 40 kbps with less than a 15 µs delay using the SEL-2800 Fiber-Optic Transceiver, or use the SEL-2810 Fiber-Optic Transceiver With IRIG-B to transfer data and IRIG-B time codes at rates up to 20 kbps with less than 50 µs delay.